DamoM73/digital-solutions-text-2025/content/06_documentation/03_user_insight.md

 The process begins with conducting moderated sessions or "empathy interviews," which are one-on-one, open-ended conversations to uncover a user's feelings and motivations.

 The empathy map itself is structured into four quadrants, typically with a picture of the user persona in the centre:
-1.  **Says (Top-Left):** Captures direct quotes and explicit statements made by the user during the interview.
+1.  **Says (Top-Left):** What the stakeholder says out loud.
+Ideally, it contains verbatim and direct quotes from research.
-2.  **Thinks (Top-Right):** Documents the user's implicit thoughts, which are inferred from their behaviour, expressions, and comments.
+2.  **Thinks (Top-Right):** Documents what the stakeholder is thinking throughout the research.
+This is inferred from their behaviour, expressions, and comments.
 This could include their underlying concerns or unspoken questions.
+Ask yourself: what occupies the stakeholder’s thoughts?
+What matters to the stakeholder?
-3.  **Does (Bottom-Right):** Describes the explicit actions and behaviours observed during the session, such as clicking around a page or looking for something specific.
+3.  **Does (Bottom-Left):** Describes the explicit actions and behaviours observed during the session, such as clicking around a page or looking for something specific.
-4.  **Feels (Bottom-Left):** Records the user's emotional state, using adjectives to describe their feelings (e.g., frustrated, impatient, overwhelmed).
+4.  **Feels (Bottom-Right):** Records the user's emotional state, using adjectives to describe their feelings (e.g., frustrated, impatient, overwhelmed).
 This is also often inferred.
+Ask yourself: what worries the stakeholder?
+What does the stakeholder get excited about?

 **Practical Example:**
 The video illustrates the process with a persona named Jill, who needs to order coffee.
 Jill prefers her local coffee shop but goes to Starbucks because of the convenience of their mobile app.
 The empathy map for Jill would include: